tanner-johnson2718/configs/docs/9_Random_Write_Ups/Truck/Camper_Init_Design.md

     * Right now have a slope of 5/12 but can see wanting to increase this for asthectics and water shedding.
 * Finally **clearance** is the last key value to consider for the rear profile
     * The camper is already gonna be tall.
-    * Willing to add ~6" here it greatly improves the looks or feel of the camper.
+    * Willing to add ~6" here if it greatly improves the looks or feel of the camper.